metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_user_v1alpha1_manifest.md

 - `host` (String) Host related to the User.
 - `max_user_connections` (Number) MaxUserConnections defines the maximum number of connections that the User can establish.
 - `name` (String) Name overrides the default name provided by metadata.name.
-- `password_hash_secret_key_ref` (Attributes) PasswordHashSecretKeyRef is a reference to the password hash to be used by the User.If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the password hash. (see [below for nested schema](#nestedatt--spec--password_hash_secret_key_ref))
+- `password_hash_secret_key_ref` (Attributes) PasswordHashSecretKeyRef is a reference to the password hash to be used by the User.
+If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the password hash. (see [below for nested schema](#nestedatt--spec--password_hash_secret_key_ref))
 - `password_plugin` (Attributes) PasswordPlugin is a reference to the password plugin and arguments to be used by the User. (see [below for nested schema](#nestedatt--spec--password_plugin))
-- `password_secret_key_ref` (Attributes) PasswordSecretKeyRef is a reference to the password to be used by the User.If not provided, the account will be locked and the password will expire.If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the password. (see [below for nested schema](#nestedatt--spec--password_secret_key_ref))
+- `password_secret_key_ref` (Attributes) PasswordSecretKeyRef is a reference to the password to be used by the User.
+If not provided, the account will be locked and the password will expire.
+If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the password. (see [below for nested schema](#nestedatt--spec--password_secret_key_ref))
 - `requeue_interval` (String) RequeueInterval is used to perform requeue reconciliations.
 - `retry_interval` (String) RetryInterval is the interval used to perform retries.